CS4613/Wolflife/README.md

 The app will be implemented using Xamarin Forms which is a crossplatform library the uses C# and XAML to build the app.

 The app will be placed on the Google play store but not that Apple store.

+The main code base is located in Wolflife